SherG/s2/blog/coronavirus-business.md

 ### Look for E-Commerce Opportunities

-There are plenty of e-commerce opportunities that you can discover.

-For example, if you've been providing in-person seminars and workshops, create an immediate plan to deliver these online.
+If you've been providing in-person seminars and workshops, create an immediate plan to deliver these online.
 If your in-person seminars are part of a sales funnel, shift the entirety of your funnel online and use a free webinar instead to attract customers.

 Consider using tools like <a href="https://www.clickfunnels.com/" target="blank">ClickFunnels</a> and <a href="https://home.webinarjam.com/index" target="blank">Webinar Jam</a>.